On singular moduli for arbitrary discriminants: Acknowledgements

 \section{Acknowledgements}

 We thank Drew Sutherland for pointing out the work of Hutchinson.
 The second author would like to thank Benedict Gross, Benjamin Howard, Bjorn Poonen, Joseph Rabinoff, and Michael Rosen for helpful conversations and Jonathan Lubin for a discussion regarding part of the proof of Proposition~\ref{prop:IsomToLie}.
-We are also grateful to Bjorn Poonen for comments improving the exposition.
+We are also grateful to {Brian Conrad}, Bjorn Poonen, and {the anonymous referees} for comments improving the exposition.